Group2cprga/pet_lovers_paradise/README.md

 4. Test the sign-in process using valid credentials to ensure that the user is authenticated.
 5. Test with invalid credentials to confirm that proper error messages are displayed.
 6. Ensure that once signed in, the user can sign out successfully by clicking the profile image and choosing sign-out from the menu.
-7. Test the profile update functionality by changing user information.
-8. Verify that changes are saved correctly and that the updated data is displayed upon login.
+7. Test the profile update functionality by changing user information and verify that changes are saved correctly and that the updated data is displayed upon login.
-9. Verify that users can browse the available pets for adoption and services with images and information.
+8. Verify that users can browse the available pets for adoption and services with images and information.
+9. Test to ensure that all users including users who haven't signed up can access public pages (main, about, contact).
+10. Test to verify that only signed-in users can access the profile and dashboard (containing information about pets for adoption and services).
+11. Test to ensure that users who are not signed in but attempt to access the dashboard (containing information about pets for adoption and services) will be prompted to sign in and redirected to the sign-in page.
-10. Test the platform on various devices (mobile, tablet, and desktop) to ensure the layout and content adapt properly to different screen sizes.
+12. Test the platform on various devices (mobile, tablet, and desktop) to ensure the layout and content adapt properly to different screen sizes.